LACTATION COVERAGE AND THE LAW

 AETNA MEMBERS/CLIENTS

-It is your responsibility to check with Aetna to ensure that you are covered for lactation services.
-Even though Aetna may tell you that you are covered 100 percent, it is possible that some Aetna plans may assign you a ‘Patient Responsibility’ fee which will be charged to the card you have on file.
 If only your baby is covered under Aetna and you, the lactating parent, are not covered under Aetna, you MUST book a self-pay consult.
 If your baby is not on the lactating parent’s Aetna plan you must book the baby not on plan appointment and you must pre-pay the appropriate fee for each appointment.

-CIGNA + BCBS MEMBERS/CLIENTS
+ANTHEM + BCBS MEMBERS/CLIENTS

 It is your responsibility to check with Lactation Network to ensure that you are covered for lactation services.
+Every prenatal consult has a $35 booking convenience fee and every initial after birth consult has a $75 booking convenience fee both of which are due at the time of booking.

 TELE-HEALTH DISCLAIMER

 There are inherent limitations because a digital suckling assessment and a physical breast/chest can not be completed.
-Potential risks to the technology used for tele-health, are beyond the control of the provider, including interruption of connectivity, unauthorized access, and other technical difficulties.
+Potential risks to the technology used for telehealth, are beyond the control of the provider, including interruption of connectivity, unauthorized access, and other technical difficulties.

 CANCELLATION POLICY

 Appointments canceled with less than 48 hour notice will be charged the FULL consult fee which is not covered by insurance.
-ALL fees for services are non refundable and expire 60 days after the original purchase.
+ALL fees for services are non-refundable and expire 60 days after the original purchase.
 The payment and no refund policy is SEPARATE from the cancellation policy.
 Refunds will NOT be issued once you book.
 Each client is responsible for all fees associated with each consult.
 Payment is charged at the time the appointment is scheduled.
 By scheduling your consult, you grant me permission to communicate with your insurance company regarding the services provided to you and to your child(ren).

 Rental agreements: no refunds will be issued for any unused part of the rental terms.
 All equipment must be returned the day prior to the scheduled new charge in order to avoid being charged for a new rental term.